Last update date: 5/13/21

 What kind of mortgage programs are offered for purchasers at The Townhomes at Michigan Park?

 We have partnered with Wells Fargo, M&T, and Eagle Bank to offer great loan programs.
 Mortgage programs are available with as little as 3% down through our large bank lenders.
-To take advantage of today’s low rates, all of our lenders offer long term locks of 1 year on many programs, and some programs up to 18 months.
 The contact information of each of our preferred lenders is below:

 Are there any special incentives offered for The Townhomes at Michigan Park?